-Keysha Burton, Community Program Manager(she/her/hers)
+Keysha Burton, Director of Community Infrastructure Programs(she/her/hers)

 With more than 10 years of managing and coordinating municipal and institutional recycling programs and a strong background in communications, Keysha brings knowledge balancing communications strategies and practical recycling program operations to The Recycling Partnership.
 Whether working on optimizing community recycling programs, providing technical program assistance, or advocating for equal access to recycling services for communities facing the greatest barriers, Keysha is especially passionate about engaging communities across socioeconomic lines.